Services and Activities Fees Committee

 B. A contingency fund shall be established by the Committee as part of its annual budget and should represent approximately 5% of the projected fee revenue.
 The purpose of this money is to fund proposals throughout the following fiscal year.
 The Chancellor or his or her designate shall review and approve all such recommendations from the Committee.

 1. The Committee shall establish the format, priorities for funding, and related deadlines for receiving contingency requests.
-At least 10-business days must be provided to students for preparing their requests.
+At least 7-calendar days including the day of notification must be provided to students for preparing their requests.

 2. The intent of the contingency award is to fund student-initiated activities, events, projects, and services that were not proposed during the annual budgeting cycle.
 Contingency requests should represent new ideas for building and sustaining community on campus.
 As such, these requests are to be generated by student groups, committees, and boards.
 Other entities of the campus community are invited to submit requests during the annual budgeting cycle.